nightscout/nightscout.github.io/docs/vendors/mongodb/atlas.md

 You will find the database dump in a subfolder called `dump` with your database name in a subfolder.

-!!!note "Database name"
-    If you will want to import this dump into a default new MongoDB database (not Atlas) rename the database folder name to `test`.
-    Do not change the folder name if this is a MongoDB Atlas backup only.

 <img src="../img/AtlasX07.png" style="zoom:80%;" />

 </br>